Who we are

 Commodore Peter Scott, CSC, RANR is the Director of Defence NSW, a compact, dedicated team recently formed within the Department of Industry to execute the NSW Government Defence and Industry Strategy - Strong, Smart and Connected.

 Commodore Scott is a highly regarded military officer who recently retired from full time naval service after a distinguished career of more than 34 years that included multiple command appointments at sea and ashore.
-His operational service included multiple Special Operations with the Submarine Arm as well as active service in Iraq, the Persian Gulf and Afghanistan.
+His operational service included numerous Special Operations with the Submarine Arm as well as active service in Iraq, the Persian Gulf and Afghanistan.

 As Director General Submarines from 2013, Commodore Scott led Navy’s efforts in the highly successful Submarine Enterprise over a period of unprecedented expansion and exceptional performance in acquisition, sustainment and operations.